-The Personal and Social Development programme is delivered to all students in Years 7-11.
+The Life Skills programme is delivered to all students in Years 7-11.
 A bespoke programme for students in Year 12-13 is arranged by the Head of Sixth Form.
-Students participate in six PSD Days each year.
+Students have one Life Skills lesson per week (Year 7-10) and regular Life Skills lessons in Year 11.
 The programme covers all aspects of personal development including study skills, relationships and sex education, moral and social awareness, citizenship, careers guidance, health education and social issues, including all forms of bullying and discrimination.
-Our PSD and wider curriculum ensure diversity is embraced and valued, including the support we provide to the LGBTQ+ community.
+Our Life Skills and wider curriculum ensure diversity is embraced and valued, including the support we provide to the LGBTQ+ community.

-A key aspect of the PSD programme is focused on empowering our students to keep themselves safe at all times, both off- and on-line.
+A key aspect of the Life Skills programme is focused on empowering our students to keep themselves safe at all times, both off- and on-line.
 On-line safety is central to the work we do in this area, specifically in relation to the risks of child sexual exploitation, abusive relationships, people trafficking, County Lines activity, gang culture and extremist radicalisation.